chillum/go4rake/README.md

 The reason only the native runtime is supported in `test` is that `go test` for a different operating system does not work.
 That's a pity.

-Note: when used on Windows, ZIP files for Mac/Linux/Unix will contain incorrect permissions (after extracting them one needs to do `chmod +x executable_file`).
+Note: when used on Windows, ZIP files for Mac/Linux/Unix will contain incorrect permissions (after extracting them one needs to do `chmod 0755` on the extracted file).
 Probably, that means, we need a different archiver on Windows (7-zip?
 Don't know).

 ### To install and use go4rake you need: